-The Energy Efficiency Revolving Loan (EERL) program was established through the US Department of Energy/South Carolina Office of Regulatory Staff (ORS) Energy Office using "stimulus" funding.
-It is administered by the Business Development Corporation (BDC).
+The Energy Efficiency Revolving Loan (EERL) program was established through the US Department of Energy and the South Carolina Office of Regulatory Staff (ORS) Energy Office and is administered by the Business Development Corporation (BDC).

 The primary target of this program is business and industry, although utilities, non-profits and government entities could be eligible under certain circumstances.